-Pursuant to written SBA policy, the Executive Director will cause a regular review, documentation and formal escalation of compliance exceptions and events that may have a material impact on the Trust Fund.
-The Executive Director is delegated the authority and responsibility to prudently address any such compliance exceptions, with input from the Investment Advisory Council as necessary and appropriate, unless otherwise required in this Investment Policy Statement.
+Pursuant to written SBA policy, the Executive Director will cause a regular review, documentation and formal escalation of any events that may have a material impact on the FRS Investment Plan Trust Fund.
+The Executive Director is delegated the authority and responsibility to prudently address any such events, with input from the Investment Advisory Council as necessary and appropriate, unless otherwise required in this Investment Policy Statement.